oroinc/documentation/user_guide/ldap_integration.rst

   "
   "**Base Distinguished Name***","The default base distinguished name used by the LDAP server for search (e.g. to search for LDAP accounts).
-The option is required for most account related operations and should indicates the distinguished name under which accounts are located."
+This option is required for most account related operations and should indicate the distinguished name under which accounts are located."
-  "**Default Business Unit Owner***","A :term:`business unit <Business Unit>`, that will by default own the newly imported users in OroCRM (members of this unit can manage the user records subject to the :ref:`role settings <user-guide-user-management-permissions>`).
-If you want to assign users to multiple business units, this can be done after the synchronization - another option is to create separate integrations for every default business unit. "
+  "**Default Business Unit Owner***","A :term:`business unit <Business Unit>` that will by default own the newly imported users in OroCRM (members of this unit can manage the user records subject to the :ref:`role settings <user-guide-user-management-permissions>`).

+  If you want to assign users to multiple business units, this can be done after the synchronization is complete - another option is to create separate integrations for every default business unit. "

 Along with that, the following values can be defined, if they are required by the target LDAP server: